rashtastic/r1/index.md

 ### Scatterplots

-Organizing research metrics into covariates vs. islands helps us organize the next level of detail.
+Organizing research metrics into covariates and islands helps us approach the next level of detail.

 #### Type I Research Metrics